thebrumby/HotWalletClaimer/README.md

       - `telegramBotToken`: Allows users to relay information to a Botfather Telegram bot.
       - `enableCache`: If disabled, reduces the amount of data cached to disk, with the trade-off of higher data transmission volume.

+### Proxy Configuration
+   - You can now configure the Telegram Claim Bot to use a third-party proxy connection to bypass geo-location blocks or enhance privacy.
+Detailed instructions on how to configure a third-party proxy can be found [here](docs/CONFIGUREPROXY.md).

 ### Session Name Configuration
    - Sessions are auto-named numerically in the format "Wallet1", or can be customized to your own choice.
 Reusing a name attempts to resume that session.

 ### Telegram Login: Saved Account Options
    - If the script detects you have a saved Telegram session, you can choose it from a numbered list.